 Understand the Body AND the Herb

-Doc Jones shared an example of when all his daughters were home enjoying a meal together.
-Suddenly, a piece of chicken got stuck in his daughter’s esophagus.
+Doc Jones shared an example of when all his daughters were home, enjoying a meal together.
+Suddenly, a piece of chicken got stuck in his daughter's esophagus.
 She was working on getting it down for quite a while with no success.

 He came into the room and asked what was going on.
 Once he knew what was happening, he quickly grabbed the Cramp Bark Tincture.
 A few seconds after she had the tincture, her esophagus relaxed, and she could get the chicken down.

-He explained in that situation, the esophagus’s job is to squeeze food down; if the food isn’t going down, it squeezes harder.
+He explained that in that situation, the esophagus's job is to squeeze food down; if the food isn't going down, it squeezes harder.

 Cramp Bark's job is to relax muscles.
 He knew what was happening in the body and what the herb would do.
 (Source)